Qadriyah/luk-solar-terms/support/README.md

 #### How do I get my account approved?

-After registration, your account will verified by the admin within one business day.
+After registration, your account will be reviewed and verified by the admin within one business day.
 If your account doen't get verified after one day, you may reach out to the admin on [email](mailto:b.alzawad@gmail.com)

 #### How do I get my account activated?